schneems/threaded_in_memory_queue/README.md

 end
 ```

-Make sure to configure before you start your queue.
+As soon as you call `enqueue` a new thread will be started, if you wish to explicitly start all threads you can call `Threaded.start`.
 You can also inline your config if you want when you start the queue:

 ```ruby
 Threaded.start(size: 5, timeout: 90, logger: Logger.new(STDOUT))
 ```

-For testing or guaranteed code execution use the Inline option:
+For testing or guaranteed code execution use the `inline` option:

 ```ruby
 Threaded.inline = true